ccamel/awesome-ccamel/README.md

 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [metatool-ai/metamcp](https://github.com/metatool-ai/metamcp) - MCP Aggregator, Orchestrator, Middleware, Gateway in one docker
-- [metorial/metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀
+- [metorial/metorial](https://github.com/metorial/metorial) - Connect any AI model to 1200+ integrations (MCP, CLI, API)
 - [mfinelli/setup-imagemagick](https://github.com/mfinelli/setup-imagemagick) - github action to install imagemagick
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [microsoft/copilot-metrics-dashboard](https://github.com/microsoft/copilot-metrics-dashboard) - The GitHub Copilot Metrics Dashboard is a solution accelerator designed to visualize metrics from GitHub Copilot using the GitHub Copilot Metrics API and GitHub Copilot User Management API.